xHaruke/Simple-DankGrinder/README.md

 - Click run and copy this url
 ![express](https://i.imgur.com/AoI9Pca.png)

-- Now go to https://uptimerobot.com/dashboard and click add a new monitor
+- Now go to https://uptimerobot.com/dashboard and click on add a new monitor
 ![monitor](https://i.imgur.com/KPXu2GJ.png)

 - Select the monitor type to HTTP(s) > Type a name for your bot > put the copied url in there > create monitor